Eastern Plains Angus Bull Sale – Wednesday 6th August 2025

 (7) VETERINARY HEALTH

-All bulls catalogued for our Bull Sale have been vaccinated with Vibrovax, Bovilis MH+IBR, Pestigard, 7in1 + treated with worm drench & Selovin LA.
+All bulls catalogued for our Bull Sale have been vaccinated with Vibrovax, Pestigard, 7in1, Bovi-Shield MH-One, single dose Rhinogard IBR intra nasal spray + treated with worm drench (Iverlab pour-on) & Selovin LA.

 (8) JOHNES BEEF ASSURANCE SCORE